batmanlab/BatmanLabWiki/LiSun_paperStack.md

 # Statistics
 * HSIC
 * Adversarial Fisher Vectors for Unsupervised Representation Learning
+* On the "steerability" of generative adversarial networks

 # Imaging-genetics
 * A review of multivariate analyses in imaging genetics